How to Stay GDPR Compliant

-Personal data is a big thing to talk about these days.
-It’s a precious resource and one that we freely surrender to the internet to make purchases and sign up for things.
+Personal data is a big thing to talk about these days, and with that comes GDPR.
+Our personal data a precious resource and one that we freely surrender to the internet to make purchases and sign up for things.

 This means that personal information is a trusted resource, and there are safeguards to have been put into place to protect it.
 We are, of course, referring to GDPR.
 Let’s take a look at how you stay GDPR compliant during the following months and years.

 So, one of the big questions that people are probably asking is whether or not GDPR applies to them.
 If you are someone who is dealing with the personal information or data of an EU or UK citizen, then the regulations do apply to you.